« Back to Vacations

 Set Sail for Miyajima Island Dive Into Culture

-We travel by ferry to the sacred Miyajima Island, where we'll see the famous UNESCO-listed Itsukushima Shrine and elaborate torii gate that stands majestically in the sea.
-After some free time for lunch and to explore the island's spiritual sanctuaries, we return to Hiroshima for a visit to the Peace Memorial Park and Museum.
-Imagine the devastation and horror that followed the world's first atomic explosion in 1945 as you see the UNESCO-listed Peace Memorial, the only structure left standing in the area and an expression of hope for world peace.
-This evening, we'll indulge in Hiroshima-style okonomiyaki, a savory pancake made with egg, cabbage, soba noodles, and meat, seafood or cheese, grilled in layers on a hot plate.
+Travel by ferry to the sacred Miyajima Island, where you'll see the UNESCO-listed Itsukushima Shrine and admire its iconic torii gate, which stands majestically in the sea.
+After some free time for lunch and to explore the island's spiritual sanctuaries, return to Hiroshima for a visit to the Peace Memorial Park and Museum.
+Imagine the devastation and horror that followed the world's first atomic explosion in 1945 as you see the UNESCO-listed Peace Memorial, the only structure left standing in the area, now a powerful symbol of hope for world peace.
+This evening, indulge in Hiroshima-style okonomiyaki, a savory pancake made with egg, cabbage, soba noodles, and meat, seafood or cheese, grilled in layers on a hot plate.

 Hotel: Rihga Royal